mbonano/local-kubernetes-with-kubeadm/README.md

 - Read more about [VirtualBox](https://www.virtualbox.org/manual/UserManual.html) *(https://www.virtualbox.org/manual/UserManual.html)*
 - Read more about [Kubernetes](https://kubernetes.io/) *(https://kubernetes.io/)*

+### Prerequisites ###

+The following can be executed in order to install the software required to install and run Kubernetes.
+The following assumes that [homebrew](https://brew.sh/) is installed:

+Vagrant uses Virtualbox to manage the virtual dependencies.
+You can [download virtualbox directly](https://www.virtualbox.org/wiki/Downloads) and install or use homebrew as follows:

+    $ brew cask install virtualbox

+Now [download and install Vagrant](http://www.vagrantup.com/downloads.html) or use homebrew as follows:

+    $ brew cask install vagrant

+[Vagrant-Manager](http://vagrantmanager.com/) helps you manage all your virtual machines in one place directly from the menubar.

+    $ brew cask install vagrant-manager

+Install kubectl

+    $ brew install kubernetes-cli

 ### Spin up your VM ###

 Execute the following command locally to provision / configure your VM and generate the 'admin.conf' file, used to interact with